darobin/bevy/README.md

 The basic principle of Bevy is simple.
-It runs as a single proxy service for all of your Node applications, possibly directly on port 80 so that you don't even have to worry about a world-facing proxy if you don't want to (Bevy comes with a built-in static file server so that you can also use it for purely static content).
+It runs as a single proxy service for all of your Node applications, possibly directly on port 80 so that you don't even have to worry about a world-facing proxy if you don't want to (Bevy comes with a built-in static file server so that you can also use it for purely static content, as well as with the ability to proxy to arbitrary third-party services should you need that as an escape hatch).
 This proxy also exposes a simple REST API that receives configuration commands that allow it to install, remove, start, stop, list, and describe the applications that Bevy is running for you.
 It knows how to fetch an app's content from either git or a local directory, and it knows how to run npm in order to install dependencies from your repository.

 So the idea is this: once you have bevy up and running on a machine (which is trivial and only requires minimal configuration), all you need to deploy your Node apps is a tiny bit of extra